 3D printing demonstrated its full potential during the recent competition to design Friedrich Schiller University Jena’s new campus.
-Using an online portal implemented by RP Platform, Dresden-based architect Friedemann Rentsch commissioned a high-quality print of his design from 3Faktur, a leading additive manufacturing (AM) bureau based in Germany and Hong Kong .
-His design — incorporating around 18,500m2 of space — was subsequently chosen as the winner out of 88 competitors, with construction expected to be completed by 2019.
+Dresden-based architect Friedemann Rentsch took up the challenge and his design, incorporating around 18,500m2 of space, was subsequently chosen as the winner out of 88 competitors, with construction expected to be completed by 2019.

 3D printing originally established its reputation as a tool for rapid prototyping.
 In light of this, it’s no surprise that early adopters in the architectural field have found it is especially suitable for the intricate scale models utilised in their projects.
 The applications include:

 - Providing an attractive 3D illustration of a concept design to potential clients

 - Testing the model within a scale representation of its intended surroundings, so designs can be considered in context